-Complex crop rotations improve organic nitrogen cycling by Breza et al. appears in Soil Biology and Biochemistry [https://doi.org/10.1016/j.soilbio.2022.108911].
-Rotations consisted of corn-corn, corn-soybean, and corn-soybeangrain sorghum-oat/clover.
-Results from this research conducted in Nebraska showed that internal N cycling is stimulated by increased complexity of a cropping system.
+Complex crop rotations improve organic nitrogen cycling by Breza et al. reports results from a study where rotations consisted of corn-corn, corn-soybean, and corn-soybean-grain sorghum-oat/clover.
+The results showed that internal N cycling is stimulated by increased complexity of a cropping system.
 However, N fertilization suppresses some of the benefits of crop rotation diversity.
 The authors concluded that balancing reduced N fertilizer application with increased rotational cropping complexity has the potential to promote/increase internal N cycling while simultaneously reducing/minimizing environmental N losses.

-Long-term rotation diversity and nitrogen effects on soil organic carbon and nitrogen stocks by Schmer et al. appears in Agrosystems, Geosciences and Environment [2020;3:e20055, https://doi.org/10.1002/agg2.20055].
-An experiment with monocrops of continuous corn, soybean, and grain sorghum, plus 2-year rotations of corn-soybean and grain sorghum-soybean, and 4-year rotations of cornsoybean-grain sorghum-oat+clover and corn-oat+clovergrain sorghum-soybean was conducted in Nebraska.
+Long-term rotation diversity and nitrogen effects on

+soil organic carbon and nitrogen stocks by Schmer et al. reports results from an experiment with monocrops of corn, soybean, and grain sorghum, plus 2-year rotations of corn-soybean and grain sorghumsoybean, and 4-year rotations of corn-soybean-grain sorghum-oat+clover and corn-oat+clover-grain sorghum-soybean that was conducted in Nebraska.
 Fertilizer N effects on SOC and N soil stocks were primarily confined to the surface soil depth, while crop rotation complexity affected SOC and soil N stocks throughout the 0-60 in. soil profile.
 The positive effects of rotation on SOC and soil N stocks were only manifested after prolonged rotation complexity.

-Long-term evidence shows that crop rotation diversification increases agricultural resilience to adverse growing conditions in North America by Bowles et al. [One Earth 2, 2020, https://doi.org/10.1016/j.oneear.2020.02.007] reports results from 11 experiments covering 347 site-years.
+Long-term evidence shows that crop rotation diversification increases agricultural resilience to adverse growing conditions in North America by Bowles et al. reports results from 11 experiments covering 347 site-years.
 More diverse rotations resulted in increased corn yields over time under both favorable and unfavorable growing conditions.
 The authors concluded that crop rotation diversification should be considered as a central component for risk reduction and crop yield resilience when growing commodity crops such as corn under changing climate conditions.
 They also concluded that a transition to crop rotation diversity is urgent and should be supported over the long term.